 Kelly Torres, Black Cherry Tattoo Studios

-First tattoo: Two dragons on her back at age 18.
+First tattoo: Two dragons on my back at age 18

 Most meaningful tattoo: “Never give up” and “Never look back” tattooed on the inside of my arms.
 It applies to my whole life.
 I’m a runner, and when you’re eight miles out and you want to turn around, you need those words of encouragement.
 After I did Rock the Ridge in 2013, which is 50 miles through the Mohonk Preserve, I tattooed wings on my feet — because I earned them.